 This topic will focus on aspects of the epidemiology, diagnosis, and treatment of PAD relevant to individuals with CKD.
 CKD will refer to individuals with decreased kidney function, excluding dialysis patients and kidney transplant recipients.
 A review of this issue among patients with end-stage renal disease, and more detailed management recommendations for PAD in the general population are presented separately.
-(See "Lower extremity peripheral artery disease in end-stage renal disease" and "Noninvasive diagnosis of arterial disease" and "Management of claudication" and "Clinical features and diagnosis of lower extremity peripheral artery disease" and "Indications for surgery in the patient with lower extremity claudication" and "Treatment of chronic lower extremity critical limb ischemia".)
+(See "Lower extremity peripheral artery disease in end-stage renal disease" and "Noninvasive diagnosis of arterial disease" and "Management of claudication" and "Clinical features and diagnosis of lower extremity peripheral artery disease" and "Surgical management of claudication" and "Treatment of chronic lower extremity critical limb ischemia".)

 The 2005 American College of Cardiology/American Heart Association (ACC/AHA) guidelines on peripheral artery disease (PAD), which were produced in collaboration with major vascular medicine, vascular surgery, and interventional radiology societies do not specifically identify chronic kidney disease (CKD) as being a risk factor for PAD .
 The Inter-Society Consensus for the Management of Peripheral Artery Disease (TASC-II) notes the association of renal insufficiency and PAD, suggesting it may be causal, but provides little supporting evidence.